INVESTOR ALERT - Nationally Ranked Shareholder Rights Firm Labaton Sucharow is Investigating View, Inc. (NASDAQ:VIEW) for Potential Securities Violations

 - Oops!Something went wrong.Please try again later.

-NEW YORK, NY / ACCESSWIRE / September 13, 2021 / Labaton Sucharow, a nationally ranked and award-winning shareholder rights law firm, is investigating potential violations of the federal securities laws by View, Inc. ('View' or the 'Company') (NASDAQ:VIEW).
+NEW YORK, NY / ACCESSWIRE / September 15, 2021 / Labaton Sucharow, a nationally ranked and award-winning shareholder rights law firm, is investigating potential violations of the federal securities laws by View, Inc. ('View' or the 'Company') (NASDAQ:VIEW) .

 View disclosed on August 16, 2021, that it "began an independent investigation concerning the adequacy of the company's previously disclosed warranty accrual."
 On this news, shares of View dropped by more than 20% in intraday trading on August 17, 2021.